Gin-Xia/automatic-annotation-system/README.md

 # Automatic Annotation System

 ## **Project Overview**
-The **Automatic Annotation System** is a deep learning pipeline that integrates **OWL-ViT** and **MobileSAM** to automatically annotate images.
+The **Automatic Annotation System** is a deep learning pipeline that integrates **OWL-ViT**（Open-Vocabulary Vision Transformer） and **MobileSAM**（Segment Anything Model） to automatically annotate images.
 It processes images, detects objects using OWL-ViT, and refines segmentation masks with MobileSAM.

 ## **Features**
 - **Batch Inference Support**: Process multiple images in parallel.